seferino-fernandez/tauriv2-vue-desktop-starter/README.md

 Then rename all instances of `tauriv2-vue-desktop-starter` and `tauriv2_vue_desktop_starter` to your app name.

-If you want to replace the package manager update the build configuration in [tauri.conf.json](./src-tauri/tauri.conf.json)
+If you want to replace the package manager update:

+- The build configuration in [tauri.conf.json](./src-tauri/tauri.conf.json)
+- Update the following steps in [.github/workflows/publish-to-auto-release.yml](.github/workflows/publish-to-auto-release.yml):
+  - Install pnpm
+  - Install Node.js
+  - Install frontend dependencies
+- Update the following steps in [.github/workflows/test-build-only.yml](.github/workflows/test-build-only.yml):
+  - Install pnpm
+  - Install Node.js
+  - Install frontend dependencies

 ## Installation